 Which Chestnuts Should You Buy?

 To be honest, I haven’t noticed a huge difference between the chestnuts from Europe and the ones from Asia.
-They don’t exactly taste the same, but I don’t find that I prefer one over the other.
+They don’t taste exactly the same, but I haven’t found that I prefer one over the other.

-The best chestnuts that I’ve found so far were tiny ones at a farmer’s market in Toronto.
+Some of the best chestnuts that I’ve found were tiny ones at a farmer’s market in Toronto.
 These little gems were from the Niagara region, which is about as local as I can hope to get.
 I wasn’t sure that I was getting my money’s worth, because they were so small.
 Honestly though, I am so glad that I bought these.
 They cooked quickly, and were a breeze to peel.